Revisiting Few-Shot Learning from a Causal Perspective: Related Work

 \subsection{Metric-Based Few-Shot Learning}

-Metric-based FSL methods conduct few-shot learning by comparing examples in a learned metric space.
+Metric-based FSL methods~\cite{liu2022learning,zhou2022forward,liu2022dynamic,li2021adaptive} aim to learn the metric space of examples.
+Siamase Neural Networks~\cite{koch2015siamese} regarded the FSL problem as a binary classification problem.
 Matching Networks~\cite{vinyals2016matching} proposed to compare training examples and test examples in a learned metric space.
-Prototypical Networks~\cite{snell2017prototypical} assign test example to the nearest class prototype.
-CLIP-Adapter~\cite{gao2021clip} adopts a simple residual layer as feature adapter over the feature extracted by pre-trained vision-language model CLIP~\cite{radford2021learning}.
-Tip-Adapter~\cite{zhang2021tip} improves CLIP-Adapter by effectively initializing the weight of feature adapter.
+Prototypical Networks~\cite{snell2017prototypical} assigned test example to the nearest class prototype.
+Relation Network~\cite{sung2018learning} performed similarity computation via a neural network.
+BSNet~\cite{li2020bsnet} used a bi-similarity module to perform classification.
+CLIP-Adapter~\cite{gao2021clip} adopted a simple residual layer as a feature adapter over the feature extracted by pre-trained vision-language model CLIP~\cite{radford2021learning}.
+Tip-Adapter~\cite{zhang2022tip} improved CLIP-Adapter by effectively initializing the weight of the feature adapter.

 Nevertheless, the success of these methods still lacks a solid theoretical explanation.
 In this paper, we interpret the success of metric-based methods from the perspective of causal mechanism.
-Along with the interpretation, we propose a general causal method to deal with few-shot tasks.
+With the interpretation, we propose causal methods to deal with few-shot tasks.